MailMan PHP Extension Reference Documentation

 void put_SocksHostname(string strVal);

-The SOCKS4/SOCKS5 hostname or IPv4 address (in dotted decimal notation).
-This property is only used if the SocksVersion property is set to 4 or 5).
+This property is used only when SocksVersion is set to 4 or 5.

 top